Inklingo

 soporte🔊A2

-Use 'soporte' for a physical object that holds something up, or for technical assistance (like a help desk).
+Use 'soporte' for physical objects that hold things up, or for technical assistance.

 respaldo🔊B1

-Use 'respaldo' to indicate backing, endorsement, or moral/political support, often from an institution or group.
+Use 'respaldo' for moral, emotional, or political backing, often from an institution or group.

 sosténB1